-Now in its fourth year, the Cleveland Museum of Art’s StART SmART program—funded by PNC Grow Up Great—provides arts-enriched learning experiences designed to help underserved preschool children in the Cleveland metropolitan area succeed in school and in life.
-A comprehensive program, StART SmART provides each of its early childhood partners with:
+Now in its sixth year, the Cleveland Museum of Art’s StART SmART program—funded by PNC Grow Up Great—provides arts-enriched learning experiences designed to help underserved preschool children in the Cleveland metropolitan area succeed in school and in life.

-Process-based visual arts activities and explorations promote kindergarten readiness by developing visual and verbal literacy, as well as creative problem solving.
+Process-based visual arts activities and Gallery Explorations promote kindergarten readiness by developing visual and verbal literacy, as well as creative problem solving.

 PNC Grow Up Great is a $350 million, multi-year, bilingual initiative that began in 2004 to help prepare children from birth to five for success in school and life.
 The program launched in Cleveland with a round of grants to the Cleveland Museum of Art, the Cleveland Orchestra, PlayhouseSquare, and Rock and Roll Hall of Fame and Museum to create or further education programs to pre-kindergarten children.

 Not in the StART SmART program?
 You can still take advantage of the museum’s early childhood resources.
-Schedule a museum tour or studio for your preschool class, or borrow kits developed in the StART SmART program from the museum’s Teacher Resource Center for use in your classroom.
+Schedule a Gallery Exploration or School Studio for your preschool class, participate in our Early Childhood Educator Workshop series, or borrow kits developed through StART SmART from the museum’s Teacher Resource Center for use in your classroom.

-For more information about preschool programming for teachers, students, and families, contact Liz Wilcox-Clay at firstname.lastname@example.org or 216-707-2181.
+For more information about preschool programming for teachers, students, and families, contact Liz Clay at lclay [at] clevelandart.org or 216-707-2181.